-It’s nice to have all these special calculators working together for problems like this.
+It’s nice to have all these special calculators working together for problems like this, and all for free.

 Even Easier Diameter, But Only With An Even Number of Bolts

 Have a look at the 8 bolt circle at the top of the article.
-With an even number of bolts, pick any two holes opposite each other and the distance between them is always the diameter of the bolt circle–no calculations are needed.
+With an even number of bolts, pick any two holes opposite each other and the distance between them is always the diameter of the bolt circle–no Bolt Circle Calculator needed.
 This only works with an even number of bolts though.

 Generating Bolt Circle G-Code